xShadowCodingx/shadowcms/README.md

 ##### The Database

 The database is SQLITE3, and is handled via the (Sequelize ORM)[https://sequelize.org/].
 The `DATABASE_USERNAME` and `DATABASE_PASSWORD` in the `.env` file should be changed immediately.

+##### Hashing

+All passwords are hashing utilizing the `bcryptjs` npm library.
+No password should be stored as plain text.

+##### The First User

+The first time you run the CMS, it will direct you to the first user account creation page.
+This will allow you to make your first admin.
+Be sure to run this page and go through it immediately.